Click here to visit our sponsor TTE 2010 Spain GP Tickets

 Timo, as is so often the case, began his motorsport career in karts, though at 15 he was a relative later-starter compared to his contemporaries.

 In 2002 he progressed to the German F3 Championship, winning the 'rookie of the year' title, before switching to the Formula 3 Euro Series for 2003.
-In Euro F3 he raced against Christian Klien, who has subsequently landed a race seat with Jaguar, and championship winner Ryan Briscoe, who in 2004 will work as test driver for Toyota.
+In Euro F3 he raced against Christian Klien, who has subsequently landed a race seat with Jaguar, and championship winner Ryan Briscoe, who in 2004 would work as test driver for Toyota.

 Following a number of successful tests, Timo was appointed Jordan's third driver on Thursday February 19, exactly one month after his initial test had been announced.